Brazilian ruby: Taxonomy and systematics

 The Brazilian ruby was at one time the only species in the genus Clytolaema that was introduced by the ornithologist and bird artist John Gould in 1853.
-However, a 2014 publication provided evidence that Clytolaema is embedded within genus Heliodoxa.
+However, a 2014 publication provided evidence that Clytolaema is embedded within the genus Heliodoxa.
 The South American Classification Committee of the American Ornithological Society (SACC) and the International Ornithological Committee (IOC) adopted the change in mid-2022.
 As of that date the Clements taxonomy and BirdLife International's Handbook of the Birds of the World retained it in Clytolaema.

 The Brazilian ruby's earlier generic name Clytolaema combined the Ancient Greek klutos meaning "glorious" and laimos meaning "throat".
 The specific epithet rubricauda combines the Latin ruber meaning "red" and cauda meaning "tail".